Brush With Bamboo Review

 By having this conversation, we are then better equipped to make responsible purchases.

 While almost all of the toothbrush and its packaging are biodegradable, my favorite part comes when you finish using it on your teeth…Just pull out the bristles and upcycle the handle!
-Hot tip from Brush with Bamboo: a toothbrush handle and sharpie make an excellent plant ID post!
+Hot tip: a toothbrush handle and sharpie make an excellent plant ID post!

 I recently used this brush myself and found the experience just a little different, though not uncomfortable, and easy to adapt to.
 The head of the bamboo brush was slightly too large for my mouth (gosh darn my small jaw!), but my teeth always felt fresh after brushing and it lasted over 3 months, comfortably.
 Now that I know they also offer a children’s size, I’m going back for more!